-Few world cities go crazier for Christmas & New Year than Saigon, Vietnam
+There are few crazier festive experiences than Christmas & New Year in Saigon, Vietnam

 Khiri's Guide to a Saigon-Style Festive Season